alaarihan/psg/README.md

-# Prisma Graphql schema generator
+# Prisma GraphQL Schema Generator

 This is hygen based generator to generate graphql schema from prisma client models + create app with fastify to serve the schema.